admin-shell-io/questions-and-answers/README.md

 An example of modeling is provided in the following [publication](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/AAS_Reference_Modelling.pdf?__blob=publicationFile&v=5).
 Example submodels are available [here](http://liabroker.ddns.net:51001/).
 Note: currently the specification of BOM submodel is ongoing within IDTA's "Bill of Material" working group (reference available [here](https://industrialdigitaltwin.org/en/content-hub/submodels)).
 For additional information see also [another question](#id42).

   (Answered 2022-06-13)

+**[Can RDF be used as an interchange format?](#idgh59)** <a id="idgh59"></a>

+Q: RDF in the form of Turtle files is presented in the documentation as one option for presentation of AAS data for semantic purposes.
+However the "Details of the Asset Administration Shell" document refers to the AAS serializations packaged in an AASX file as "either json or xml".
+I would be interested in knowing if this is intentional or if RDF/Turtle should be considered equal to json or xml for exchange purposes.

+A: To our knowledge, JSON/XML can be "losless" converted to RDF.
+We consider RDF to be a suitable format for more enhanced applications, e.g. requiring complex queries.
+So it is just that the focus is a little bit different when to use which format.

+  (Answered 2022-08-15)

 ## Asset Administration Shell in Detail Series